datastax/csharp-driver/doc/features/components/linq/README.md

 ```

 New `Table<T>` (`IQueryable`) instances can be created each time they are needed, as short-lived instances, as long as
-you are reusing the same `ISession` instance.
+you are reusing the same `ISession` instance and mapping configuration.

 ## Example